pinnacleapi/pinnacleapi-documentation/FAQ.md

                 },

  ```
-### How to handle unexpected error on placing a bet?
+### How to handle unexpected error when placing a bet?
 If you get any unexpected error upon calling a place bet operation,  that does NOT mean that your bet was not placed.
 You must check if the bet was placed by calling the [`bets?uniqueRequestIds={comma separated uniqueRequestIds}`](https://pinnacleapi.github.io/betsapi#operation/Bets_GetBetsByTypeV3).
 If you have a retry logic, make sure you reuse the same uniqueRequestId in the place bet request.
 For more details on how uniqueRequestId works, please check [Deduplication](https://github.com/pinnacleapi/pinnacleapi-documentation#deduplication).

+### How to handle RESUBMIT_REQUEST error when placing a bet?
+This error signals it was not possible to process place bet request.
+It is mostly caused by our system being in the middle of processing a price change.
+Error is more common in Live betting compared to the prematch.
+Client can retry and send the same bet request again but after getting this error the first time, a retry would be often rejected due to a price change.